Pahiatua: Healthcare

 Pahiatua had its own hospital, located on a site at the southern end of the town, since 1902.
-In November 1997 the hospital, then under the jurisdiction of Palmerston North-based Mid Central Health, was informed that it would soon close as the Health Funding Authority could no longer afford to keep it open.
+In November 1997, the hospital, then under the jurisdiction of Palmerston North-based Mid Central Health, was informed that it would soon close as the Health Funding Authority could no longer afford to keep it open.
 This was despite numerous assurances given to the town from 1992 by successive health authorities that the hospital was in no danger of being closed.
 The closure date was set at 30 June 1998, by which time the only services offered by the hospital were an x-ray department, maternity, a general ward, and geriatric, palliative, convalescent, and rehabilitation care.
 However, part of the complex remained open until the last patients could be relocated to a new facility at Waireka Home that was still under construction.

 Following the closure of the hospital in 1998, hospital-level care has been provided at Palmerston North hospital as the town is in the jurisdiction of Mid Central Health.

-Also subsequent to the closing of the town's hospital was the establishment of the Pahiatua Medical Centre which now dispenses general practice health care to the town's residents and, via outreach clinics, to residents of Eketahuna and Woodville.
+Also, after the closing of the town's hospital was the establishment of the Pahiatua Medical Centre, which now dispenses general practice health care to the town's residents and, via outreach clinics, to residents of Eketahuna and Woodville.
 It is run by the Tararua PHO (Primary Health Organisation).

-The old Pahiatua hospital complex has been refurbished and converted into a private conference and accommodation business called Masters Hall.
+The old Pahiatua hospital complex was refurbished and converted into a private conference and accommodation business called Masters Hall.
+It was put up for sale in 2025.

 Communications

 The area code for Pahiatua is 06 as for telecommunications purposes it is part of the Manawatu-Wairarapa-Hawkes Bay region in the lower North Island.
 Local numbers generally begin with 376, with the next digit being 0, 6, 7 or 8.

-Broadband internet is available to customers in Pahiatua using digital subscriber line technology.
-Incumbent telecommunications operator Telecom is planning to upgrade their infrastructure in Pahiatua, which will improve the delivery of broadband internet services, by October 2011.

 The Tararua District Council formed an alliance with the telecommunications companies Inspire Net, Inspired Networks, Digital Nation and FX Networks to link the four major towns in its jurisdiction to Palmerston North with a fibre optic cable.
 The link between Palmerston North and Pahiatua was expected to go live on 31 July 2008.
 The service is now available to some rural residents and urban customers.
+As of 2023, fibre internet is available to customers in Pahiatua after extensive infrastructure updates were made by Chorus.

 Tararua College is one of 14 schools nationwide set to become the first to benefit from the government's broadband in schools initiative.
 Funding of $34 million has been allocated for the programme, of which the schools will receive $5 million for upgrades to their information technology equipment.